 ISAZ is a public school, so there is no tuition.
 We provide Arizona-certified teachers and instructional materials.
 Students and families will be responsible for providing some common household materials (such as printer ink and paper).
 Our enrollment consultants can help address your technological and computer questions and needs.

 Does ISAZ provide textbooks and other instructional materials?

 Yes.
 We provide textbooks and instructional materials, which are sent directly to students.
 These books and materials are dependent on the student's grade level and the courses they're enrolled in.
 Most materials are fully integrated to the online course, so the number of physical items delivered will be few.
 A loaner computer system is provided to eligible students.

 What subjects will my child study?

-Language arts/English, math, science and history are core courses.
-There are also other courses in the appropriate grade levels such as art, health/PE, music, and world languages.
+English/language arts, math, science, and history are core courses.
+Other courses in the appropriate grade levels include art, health/PE, music, and world languages.
 High school students can choose from a variety of electives, including career-focused electives.
 Students can also access credit recovery courses.

 Can my child work at their own pace?